Submissions are due March 1, 2023. Click here to apply.

 - Other similar resources or projects and how the current proposal adds to or differs from them

 - Budget: Describe how grant funds will be used including an itemized budget and a clear explanation of why proposed expenditures are required.
-Instructor salaries, course buy-outs, or similar expenses are not funded (note: while there are exceptions, the fund does not generally fund overhead, computers, etc.)
+Instructor salaries, course buy-outs, or similar expenses (with the exception of student time), computers, and overhead costs are not funded.

 - Timeframe: Describe the anticipated time course of the project.